Thallus (historian): Africanus on Thallus

 In his Chronicle of Theophanes, 9th-century Christian chronicler George Syncellus cites the Chronographiai of Sextus Julius Africanus as writing in reference to the darkness mentioned in the synoptic gospels as occurring at the death of Jesus:

 On the whole world there pressed a most fearful darkness; and the rocks were rent by an earthquake, and many places in Judea and other districts were thrown down.
 This darkness Thallus, in the third book of his History, calls, as appears to me without reason, an eclipse of the sun.
 For the Hebrews celebrate the passover on the 14th day according to the moon, and the passion of our Saviour falls on the day before the passover; but an eclipse of the sun takes place only when the moon comes under the sun.
 And it cannot happen at any other time but in the interval between the first day of the new moon and the last of the old, that is, at their junction: how then should an eclipse be supposed to happen when the moon is almost diametrically opposite the sun?
 Let that opinion pass however; let it carry the majority with it; and let this portent of the world be deemed an eclipse of the sun, like others a portent only to the eye.
 Phlegon records that, in the time of Tiberius Caesar, at full moon, there was a full eclipse of the sun from the sixth hour to the ninth — manifestly that one of which we speak.
 But what has an eclipse in common with an earthquake, the rending rocks, and the resurrection of the dead, and so great a perturbation throughout the universe?
 Surely no such event as this is recorded for a long period.
 But it was a darkness induced by God, because the Lord happened then to suffer.
 And calculation makes out that the period of 70 weeks, as noted in Daniel, is completed at this time.

 So it is Africanus that goes on to point out that an eclipse cannot occur at Passover when the moon is full because it is diametrically opposite the Sun.

+According to minority views, that Thallos mentioned Jesus is an erroneous inference by ninth-century chronologer Syncellus who misinterpreted both Africanus and Phlegon.
+As well as astronomical calculations, indicating any claims of total solar eclipses occurring from 23-43 CE in Jerusalem during Passover being entirely fictional.
+The darkness mentioned can be a literary device to emphasize cosmic significance, which was common in Greco-Roman and Jewish literature.
+R. T. France, states that these words of Thallus cannot be known as they were not quoted, but transmitted through Julius Africanus.